 The effect of the reduction in lithospheric strength on the extension process has been analysed through analogue models.
 Results suggest that mantle percolation by asthenospheric melts is able to promote strong localised thinning of the continental lithosphere, provided that a significant thickness of the lithospheric mantle is asthenospherised within a narrow region.
 If the total lithospheric strength is strongly reduced (asthenospherisation up to the Moho), the thickness of the lithosphere may be reduced up to more than 80% of the initial thickness in \sim 3 Ma of extension.
-Conversely, localised thinning is strongly reduced if the thickness of the percolated zone is only a minor part of the thickness of the lithosphere is weakened over wide regions.
+Conversely, localised thinning is strongly reduced if the thickness of the percolated zone is only a minor part of the thickness of the lithospheric mantle and/or the lithosphere is weakened over wide regions.

-The current analysis suggest that the thermo-mechanical erosion (or asthenospherisation) of the mantle lithosphere should be a controlling factor in the rapid transition from distributed continental deformation to localised oceanic spreading, as in the case of the Ligurian Tethys opening.
+These data suggest that the thermo-mechanical erosion (or asthenospherisation) of the mantle lithosphere may represent a controlling factor in the rapid continental break-up and the transition to localised oceanic spreading in the Ligurian Tethys.